REPALphilread/ReP_AL-3D-Lawn-Mower/Mower Arduino Code/Mower_V6.10/Readme.txt

 - Menu options have been improved.
 Scrolling in both directions and easier coding.
 - More Test options have been added including a compass test and a volt amps test
 - First trials at compass mowing (very initial stages - not working well and not advised to use it yet)
-- Stabalised the heading hold by using compass degrees instead of heading.
+- Stabilised the heading hold by using compass degrees instead of heading.

 NodeMCU Board URL: